 Practitioner of the Year Award

-2017 is the inaugural year of the TEFMA Practitioner of the Year Award in recognition of outstanding professional practice by a member in any aspect of higher education property and/or facilities management.
+Beginning in 2017, the TEFMA Practitioner of the Year Award recognises utstanding professional practice by a member in any aspect of higher education property and/or facilities management.

 The Practitioner of the Year Award recognises a member that has displayed excellence in a significant aspect of the management of property and/or facilities of a member institution.
 Applications for this award are expected to demonstrate the essential role played by exemplary property and/or facilities management in supporting a member institution in delivering services to its customer base.

-To be considered for the Practitioner of the Year Award 2017, applications and supporting material should be received by TEFMA no later than 11 August 2017.
+To be considered for the Practitioner of the Year Award 2019, applications and supporting material should be received by TEFMA no later than COB Friday, 21 June 2019

 Submissions must be made on the official application form.